physicso/MQTT.zoo/Ruby/README.md

-First make sure Rubygems is installed, then we need to install ruby-mqtt.
+First make sure Rubygems is installed, then we need to install [ruby-mqtt].
 Since the official mqtt gem mirror cannot be visited, we have to complie the source files:

     git clone https://github.com/njh/ruby-mqtt.git